pretorh/lfs-notes/steps/6-install.md

 ##### timezone

-Install timezone data (see `scripts/6/glibc/tz-install.sh`) and configure it:
+Install timezone data (see `scripts/6/glibc/tz-install.sh`) and configure it

 Run: